Province of Badajoz

-The province of Badajoz (provincia de Badajoz /es/; província de Badajoz /pt-PT/) is a province of western Spain located in the autonomous community of Extremadura.
+The province of Badajoz (English: /ˈbædəhɒz, -hɒs/ BAD-ə-hoz-,_--hoss, /ˌbɑːdəˈhoʊz/ BAH-də-HOHZ, provincia de Badajoz /es/; província de Badajoz /pt-PT/) is a province of western Spain located in the autonomous community of Extremadura.
+Its capital is the city of Badajoz.

 It was formed in 1833.
 It is bordered by the provinces of Cáceres in the north, Toledo, Ciudad Real in the east, Córdoba in the south-east, Seville, and Huelva in the south and Portugal in the west.

-With an area of 21,766 km2, it is the largest province in Spain.
-The other province of Extremadura, Cáceres, is the second largest with 19,868 km^{2} in area.
-The province has a relatively lower population density in comparison to other provinces in Spain.
+With an area of 21769.11 km2, it is the largest province in Spain.
+The other province of Extremadura, Cáceres, is the second largest with 19864.50 km2.
+With a population of 665,155, the province has a relatively lower population density in comparison to other provinces in Spain.

-As of 2021, the province has a population of 669,943 inhabitants.
-Its capital is the city of Badajoz.

 History

 The province enjoyed great prominence during the Roman Empire when Mérida was made one of the capital cities.
 When the Visigoth period ended and the Moors had invaded Spain, the Ibn-al-Aftas dynasty established a great cultural and scientific centre in the province.
 Many of the explorers who set out to conquer the New World were from this province.